QualitativeDataRepository/iqmrnavigator/README.md

 ### Timezone

-Multiple dynamic features such as showing the current day in the program or live indications require correct timing.
+Multiple dynamic features such as showing the current day in the schedule or live indications require correct timing.
 Define the timezone in which the conference takes place with the `tz` property set to a valid [UTC timezone offset](https://en.wikipedia.org/wiki/List_of_UTC_offsets) in the format `"+/-HH:MM"`:

 Example: